 Viola arvensis subsp. arvensis, Mnemion arvense, Viola tricolor var. arvensis

 Bloom Time: April to October

-Viola arvensis is an herbaceous, annual plant up to 8 inches (20 cm) tall.
-The leaves are oval, deeply toothed but not heart-shaped.
-Its five-petalled, creamy-white face has a golden-orange flush on the lower petal and the familiar pansy lines run into its throat.
-The flowers, sometimes tinged with purple, are up to 0.6 inch (1.5 cm) across and are solitary.
-It blooms from April to October.
+Viola arvensis is an herbaceous annual plant that grows up to 8 inches (20 cm) tall.
+Leaves are oval, deeply toothed, but not heart-shaped.
+Its five-petalled creamy-white face has a golden-orange flush on the lower petal, and the familiar pansy lines run into its throat.
+Flowers are sometimes tinged with purple, up to 0.6 inches (1.5 cm) across, and appear from April to October.

 It is grown as an annual plant, so it has no USDA hardiness zone.

 Viola plants prefer cool to warm climates and wilt a bit in mid-summer heat.
 In warmer areas, we recommend partial shade.
 They tolerate a variety of soils.
 Add a general-purpose fertilizer when planting them, then once a month after that.
 Once your Viola plants are established, they should grow well, even if left unattended.
 Soil should be moist but not wet.
 Water them during dry periods, once or twice per week.
 Keep them well, weeded.
 Remove spent blooms to promote additional blooms and extend the blooming period.
 This will also keep the appearance neat and beautiful.